Pondichéry (1754 ship): Voyage #1 (1758–1760)

-Captain William Wilson sailed from Portsmouth on 6 May 1758.
+Wilson sailed from Portsmouth on 6 May 1758.
 Pitt left under escort by the 74-gun HMS Grafton and the 60-gun fourth rate HMS Sunderland.
 Pitt was carrying a cargo worth £31,832, Colonel Sir William Draper, and two companies of the regiment that Draper had raised, the 79th Regiment of Foot.

 Wilson wanted to stop at St Jago, but the presence there of some French warships forced him steer to Fernando de Noronha, which he reached on 3 May.
 By 21 July Pitt was at St Augustine's Bay, where he stopped to get limes to treat scurvy.
 By 14 September she was at Madras.

 At Madras the soldiers disembarked, though 28 of their number had died on the voyage.
 Pitt also discharged her cargo.
 The EIC's original plan had been that Pitt would accompany the China fleet through the East Indies.
 However, she had arrived too late and the fleet had left.
 She also could not remain on the Coromandel Coast as the hurricane season was approaching and she would be too exposed.
 Wilson decided to sail for China.
 He took with him a snow, the Surprize, that could act as a scout on the new route he wished to take.

 After Pitt had left Madras and was off Fort St. David, near Pondicherry, on 29 September she encountered a large, armed French ship.
 Wilson decided to engage, and the two vessels exchanged broadsides.
 Wilson discovered that because the weather was unsettled, when Pitt opened her lower gun ports to fire water came in, and he had to close them.
 Wilson estimated that with his lower gun deck out of action, his opponent outgunned him by 13 guns, and decided to break off the action.
 Pitt then out-sailed her adversary.
-Later, it turned out that the French vessel was the St Louis, under the command of Captain Louis de Joannis, and belonged to the Indian Ocean Squadron under the command of Anne Antoine, Comte d'Aché.
+Later, it turned out that the French vessel was the East Indiaman Saint Louis, under the command of Captain Louis de Joannis, and belonged to the Indian Ocean Squadron under the command of Anne Antoine, Comte d'Aché.

 On 20 October Pitt reached Quedah on the coast of Malaya.
 This was the rendezvous point that he had agreed with Surprize should they get separated.
 From there Pitt reached Malacca on 10 November, and Batavia on 15 December.